Tsar Bell: General description

-The bell is decorated with relief images of baroque angels, plants, oval medallions with saints, and nearly life-size images of Empress Anna and Tsar Alexey, who was reigning at the time the previous Tsar Bell was cast.
+The bell is decorated with relief images of baroque angels, plants, oval medallions with saints, and nearly life-size images of Empress Anna and Tsar Alexei, who was reigning at the time the previous Tsar Bell was cast.

 History

 The history of Russian bell founding goes back to the 10th century, but in the medieval Russian Orthodox Church, bells were not typically rung to indicate church services, but to announce important ceremonies and celebrations, and as an alarm in case of fire or enemy attack.
 One of the largest of the early bells was the original Tsar Bell, cast in the 16th century.
 Completed in 1600, it weighed 18000 kg and required 24 men to ring its clapper.
 Housed in the original wooden Ivan the Great Bell Tower in the Moscow Kremlin, it crashed to the ground in a fire in the mid-17th century and was broken to pieces.

 The second Tsar Bell was cast in 1655, using the remnants of the former bell, but on a much larger scale.
 This bell weighed 100000 kg, but was again destroyed by fire in 1701.

 After becoming Empress, Anna ordered that the pieces be cast into a new bell with its weight increased by another hundred tons, and dispatched the son of Field Marshal Münnich to Paris to solicit technical help from the master craftsmen there.
 However, a bell of such size was unprecedented, and Münnich was not taken seriously.
 In 1733, the job was assigned to local foundry masters, Ivan Motorin and his son Mikhail, based on their experience in casting a bronze cannon.